AlpacaFur/classical-chronicle/_contributors/simon-carr.md

 pronouns: He/Him
 classof: 2022
 joined: December 2019
-email: simon.alberga.carr@gmail.com
-instagram: simon.alberga
-lastmod: 2020-04-21
+lastmod: 2022-07-21
+past: true
-order: 1
+order: 4
 ---
-**Simon Carr** is both a writer for and Editor-in-Chief of the *Classical Chronicle*.
+**Simon Carr** was a writer for Editor-in-Chief of the *Classical Chronicle*.